National Standard Examination in Astronomy: Qualifying for the Second Stage

 The basic objective of conducting this test is not focusing on merit but to involve as many students from the country to participate in the exam and try to show and expose their talent.
 Hence the selection to the stage II examinations i.e. Indian National Olympiad Examinations (INOs) is based on the following scheme.
+Students are divided into two pools; A, with those in class 12, and B, with those in class 11 or below.

 Cutoff

-To be eligible to get to the next level, i.e. the second stage, it is necessary that a student scores at-least a Minimum Admissible Score (MAS) which is 50% of the average marks scored by top 10 candidates.
+To be eligible to get to the next level, i.e. the second stage, it is necessary that a student scores at-least a Minimum Admissible Score (MAS) which is 50% of the average marks scored by top 10 candidates of their group.

 Proportional Representation Clause

 The maximum number of students that can get to Stage II (INO) in each subject is around 300.
 These many students are not selected only on merit basis but also on proportionate basis.
 This proportion is decided on the basis of the number of candidates who appeared for NSE in the previous year from that center in each State or Union Territory (UT).
 In case there is a tie at the last position, then all the students competing for the last position will be eligible to move to stage II.
 However it’s necessary that the selected students fulfill the eligibility clause laid out above.
 The total number to be selected from centers in each State for each subject will be displayed on the IAPT and HBCSE website.